 The Prudential Code allows the Authority to determine its own borrowing limits subject to the Responsible Financial Officer deeming it to be prudent, sustainable and affordable.
 All loans are from the Public Works Loans Board (PWLB) with no other external facility in place at present.
-Loans for £6.0 million were taken out in the year in respect of the capital programme.
-The total principal outstanding as at 31 March 2013 is £12.636 million.
+No new external loans were taken out in the year in respect of the capital programme, all borrowing was through internal funds.
+The total principal outstanding as at 31 March 2014 is £12.310 million.